NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 1. Allowing an airloop with no return path has been identified as a high priority for modeling airflow in residential buildings.
 If the funding allows for this, we would definitely like to see it included in the work.

+11/9 - Sizing Group Conference Call

+1. Try to minimize the size of the new DesignSpecification:AirTerminal:Sizing object.
+Think in terms of only what might be different from the base Sizing:Zone inputs.
+Fields such as VentilationRequirement, Do/Don't use OA specifications,